 Influencer Marketing is Upending the Traditional Advertising Model

-What do you think 200mm paid digital media impressions to promote a major brand event might cost an advertiser? $500k, $1mm, $2mm … maybe even more?
+What do you think 200mm paid digital media impression, designed to promote a major brand, might cost on on the open market? $500k, $1mm, $2mm ... maybe even more?
 It’s not unreasonable to assume so, as the cost of digital media continues to rise and brands are willing to pay a premium to reach target audiences.
 And more so, in an efficient and digestible manner for the consumer (a.k.a. native content).

 You may be asking why are we even talking about this, but there’s a movement in influencer marketing that is upending the traditional advertising model.
 Influencers … real people who have affinities for real brands … are increasingly disrupting advertising models and have brands scrambling to catch on to the latest "way in" to reach new customers.
 Their sway among consumers, either broadcasting or narrowcasting messaging to their loyal following, at little or no cost to the brand, is augmenting the pay-for-play model that has existed for ages on Madison Avenue.

 Why?
 Because there is an affinity that exists among influencers and the brands they represent, which outweighs any monetary value that a brand could pay for.
 Recently, Bloglovin published a report that broke down the monetary cost of micro-influencer marketing to help brands market their efforts.
 According to the report, micro-influencers can command a market value of $10-$30 eCPM for talking about the brands they care about to their online loyalists.